dogweather/forkful/content/en/php/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML, short for Tom's Obvious, Minimal Language, is a data format similar to JSON or YAML, but easier to read for humans.
-Programmers use it for config files because it's straightforward and translates well to data structures.

 ## How to:
 First, make sure you've got a TOML parser library installed, like `yosymfony/toml`.
 Let's parse a TOML file: